-You could spend hours developing your own lessons and activities to teach students how to communicate.
-But that can take a lot of time that you don’t have to spare.
+After all, you could spend hours developing your own lessons and activities to teach students communication, but that can take a lot of time that you don’t have to spare.
 The fact is, you need timely, relevant, effective resources to help plan your communication lessons.

 1. Communication Activities from the United States Department of Labor

 The US Department of Labor has an amazing resource for teaching workplace readiness skills called “Soft Skills to Pay the Bills.”
 It includes some of the best communication skills activities for high school students.

-The curriculum was created to teach six different soft skills to students ages 14-21, with one of the curriculum sections being specifically dedicated to teaching communication skills.
+This curriculum was created to teach six different soft skills to students ages 14-21, with one of the curriculum sections being specifically dedicated to teaching communication skills.

 Approximate time for the lesson/activity

 List of materials needed

 Directions for you and your students

 Guided notes and other student resources

 Details for discussions

 Optional extension activities

 While this will take you some time, all of the actual lesson planning is already done for you!